decretist/Dissertation/Chapter0/chapter0.md

 that "I frame no hypotheses", and do not offer a story that might explain these results.
-Instead, I wait for someone to ask, and someone always does, before offering a likely story (“conjectural novella” to use Ken’s description).
+Instead, I wait for someone to ask, and someone always does, before offering a likely story (“conjectural novella” to use Pennington’s description).

 The JPEG image that stylo output struck me immediately and with considerable force as an indirect projection of the hidden inner